csound-flossmanual/csound-floss/book/02-x-configuring-midi.md

 Csound receives MIDI data through MIDI Realtime Modules.
 These are special Csound plugins which enable MIDI input using different methods according to a specific platform.
-They are enabled using the _-+rtmidi_&nbsp;
-[command line flag](http://csound.github.io/docs/manual/html/CommandFlagsCategory.html)
-in the _\<CsOptions\>_ section of your .csd file.
+They are enabled using the _-+rtmidi_ [command line flag](http://csound.github.io/docs/manual/html/CommandFlagsCategory.html) in the _\<CsOptions\>_ section of your .csd file.

-There is the universal _portmidi_ module.&nbsp;
+There is the universal _portmidi_ module.
 [PortMidi](http://portmedia.sourceforge.net) is a cross-platform module for MIDI I/O and should be available on all platforms.
 To enable the portmidi module, use the flag (option):